shyamddesai/operating-system/README.md

 batch commands to your shell, the expected output is found on `echo_result.txt`.

 ## Autograder
-The autograder compiles the code in the `main` branch of your repository every morning Eastern Time, and then runs it against all the tests cases.
+The autograder compiles the code in the `main` branch of your repository and then runs it against all the tests cases.
 It will send an email report to the users that have a public email address in their GitLab profile.

+This process happens every day.
+The autograder uses the version of the code found on your repo at 00:00am Montreal Time.

 # Setup #
-### GitLab
-We will rely on gitlab and it is mandatory to use it for this coursework.
-GitLab is an online repository that can be used with the git control revision system.
-The CS department runs a GitLab hosting service, and all students should be able to access it with their CS account.

-Important: do not share your code and repository with anyone outside your group and keep your source code secret.
-If we identify that two groups have identical portion of code, both will be considered to have cheated.

 ## 1. Setting a public email
 At least one member of each team needs to set a public email on their GitLab profile in order to receive the autograder reports.